Safe-Surfer/Core/guides/getting-started.md

 Now that we have some domains, we're ready to deploy the DNS and see what it does.

 ## Deploying the DNS
 There are two ways of deploying the DNS: on kubernetes, and on individual servers using the `ss-config` tool.
 You can complete one or both of the sections below to get an idea.
+There are also two ways of connecting the DNS servers to postgres to load their local databases:
+- Direct postgres connection.
+- LMDB feed event source.
+Either can be used with either deployment method, and will be discussed more below.

 ### K8s DNS
 Unfortunately, it isn't possible to create a load balancer with both UDP and TCP using the same IP on kubernetes.
 This means you can't host plain DNS on kubernetes using a simple service.
 However, it is possible to convert each kubernetes node into its own DNS server using host networking.
 Later on, you can host Plain DNS, DOH, and DOT on the same IP using this approach.
 Add the following to your `values.yaml`: